 Student Loan Mistakes to Avoid

-Know that for every trip you take or device you buy with that money that’s supposed to be allocated for school-related expenses, you’re going to still have to pay it back, with interest.
+Student loans are intended to pay for qualified education expenses and it’s all going to need to be repaid, with interest.
 In general, the more loans you have the greater the likelihood of an increased financial burden in the long run.
 Avoid this by only borrowing exactly what you need, specifically for education-related expenses.

 Repaying Your Student Loan